mazenalamir/lorentz-atractor-blind-fault-detection-dataset/README.md

 Compare your prediction to the column `label`of the dataframe `df_test_labels`.
 Note that `0`represent normal data while `1`represent anomalous data.
 The prediction can be performed over a moving window spanning the time series or using point-wise prediction.
 The nominal benchmark involves only the columns `x1`and `x3`of the dataframe, but you might feel free to use less or more columns.
+The other columns in the `df_test_labels` are provided as extra columns that explains the origin of the anomalies.

+If interested in having more rich set of anomalies values, please contact me.